My partner is abusing me, but what happens if the police charge me?

 You should talk to a criminal lawyer who can give you some legal information and advice about the criminal court process.
 If a lawyer is coming to the police station, you don't have to talk to the police until they get there.

 If the police can't reach your lawyer or you do not have a lawyer, they must give you the option of speaking with a duty counsel lawyer for free.
-The police can call the duty counsel hotline at 1-800-265-0451.
+The police can call the hotline at 1-800-265-0451.
 They can call this number 24 hours a day.

 - The police tell the duty counsel lawyer what you're being charged with.